Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsubsection{Probabilistic}

 In this category, we included six papers.
-Three out of six specified a threat model, four out of six defined the trust parameters, while all of them included a section with the experiments.
-In Figure \ref{fig:pro1}, Figure \ref{fig:pro2} and Figure \ref{fig:pro3} you can see details regarding the threat model. the trust parameters and the experiments.
+Three out of six specified a threat model, four out of six defined the trust parameters, and all of them had a section with experiments.

-As we can see at Figure \ref{fig:pro1} four attacks mentioned with the same percentage.
-Three out of four are trust related attacks.
-The probabilistic approaches are taking into account the Energy as a trust parameter and it is also taken into account in the experiments.
+The papers are dealing with trust-related attacks.
+Two probabilistic approaches take into account Energy as a trust parameter and also in the experiments.